 Eight FAQs on market research.

-- What are the key things I need to know?
+- What do I need to know about market research?

-- How long will my marketing research take?
+- How long will my market research take?

-- What research methods would be useful for me?
+- What market research methods would be useful for me?

-- Should I do my own research or get expert help in?
+- Should I do my own market research or get expert help in?

-- How much will I have to spend?
+- How much will I have to spend on market research?

-- How much can I trust the results as a basis for business decisions?
+- How much can I trust the results of market research as a basis for business decisions?

-- How do I know when to stop researching and go for it?
+- How do I know when to stop market researching and go for it?

-1. What are the key things I need to know?
+1. What do I need to know about market research?